Skip to Content

 Enclosure Size

-You’ll want to make certain proper enclosure size for your ball python’s growth rate.
+You’ll want to make certain proper enclosure size for your ball python’s growth rate, which can be found in the growth stages and milestones section.
 As a juvenile, provide at least a 10-gallon enclosure, upgrading to:

 • 20-gallon tank for young adults